sniperkit/snk.fork.fabric/README.md

 This code package is less of a "here are some functions and objects.
 Use them."
 And more of a "here are some interfaces.
 Implement them."
 And this allows the package to behave more as a design guidance tool rather than a strict dependency.

+In other words: **the purpose of this package is to use it in creating your own CDS packages**.
+Another option is to take an existing data structure package and **fabric-ate** (hehe, get it?) a new package from it.

 One thing that this package does is enable a developer to turn any data structure implementation into a Concurrent Data Structure "Fabric-Friendly" package (or easily create a new CDS package out of the original data-structure code).

 ## Code Generator (WIP)